On the logical and computational properties of the Vitali covering theorem: Computability theory and measure theory

-We discuss the brief history of realisers for $\WHBU$ and formulate the associated aim of this section in detail.
-The class of \emph{weak fan functionals}, or simply \emph{$\Lambda$-functionals}, was introduced in \cite{dagsam} and investigated further in \cite{dagsamII}.
+We discuss the brief history of realisers for $\WHBU$, list the associated definitions, and formulate the associated aim of this section in detail.

+Now, the class of \emph{weak fan functionals}, or simply \emph{$\Lambda$-functionals}, was introduced in \cite{dagsam} and investigated further in \cite{dagsamII}.
 This class arose in the study of a version of \emph{weak weak K\"onig's lemma} from Nonstandard Analysis, but minor variations of $\Lambda$-functionals also provide us with realisers of some classical theorems (not involving Nonstandard analysis) such as Vitali's covering theorem for uncountable covers; see Section \ref{hintro}.
-We shall make use of the following definition. \begin{definition}[$\Lambda$-functional] A functional $\Xi$ of type $2 \rightarrow (0 \rightarrow 1)$ is a $\Lambda$-\emph{functional} if whenever $F:C \rightarrow \N$ we have that $\Xi(F) = \{f_i\}_{i \in \N}$ is a sequence in $C$ such that $\bigcup_{i \in \N}[\bar f_iF(f_i)]$ has measure 1. \end{definition} Here $C$ is the Cantor space, identified with $\{0,1\}^\N \subseteq \N^\N$.
+We shall make use of the following definition.
+We recall Notation \ref{skim}, in particular that for a finite sequence $\sigma^{0^{0}}$ with length $k$, `$ f \in [\sigma]$' means $\sigma = \overline{f}k$. \begin{definition}[$\Lambda$-functional] A functional $\Xi$ of type $2 \rightarrow (0 \rightarrow 1)$ is a $\Lambda$-\emph{functional} if whenever $F:C \rightarrow \N$ we have that $\Xi(F) = \{f_i\}_{i \in \N}$ is a sequence in $C$ such that $\bigcup_{i \in \N}[\bar f_iF(f_i)]$ has measure 1. \end{definition} Here $C$ is the Cantor space, identified with $\{0,1\}^\N \subseteq \N^\N$.
 If $s$ is a finite binary sequence, we let $[s]$ be the set of extensions of $s$ in $C$, as before.

 In \cite{dagsam} we proved the existence of a $\Lambda$-functional $\Lambda_0$ without using the Axiom of Choice.
 In \cite{dagsamII} we showed that there is a $\Lambda$-functional $\Lambda_1$, called $\Lambda_{\exists^2}$ below, such that all elements in $C$ computable in $\exists^2+\Lambda_{\exists^2}$ are also computable in $\exists^2$.